CPI(M), Congress in Kerala lock horns over fake certificate issue | Education

 ''Since the police are looking into the matter, let them ascertain why Vidya did what she did,'' he said, adding that her arrest indicates the government's stand on the issue.

-Balan also came to the defence of Govindan, who is facing flak from the Congress for his recent remarks against Sudhakaran in connection with a POCSO case in which controversial self-styled antiques dealer Monson Mavunkal was sentenced to life term in jail.
+Balan also came to the defence of his party secretary M V Govindan who is facing flak from the Congress for his recent remarks against KPCC chief and MP K Sudhakaran in connection with a POCSO case in which controversial self-styled antiques dealer Monson Mavunkal was sentenced to life term in jail.

 Balan said that Govindan only commented about a news report and he was well within his rights to do so.